 Since our inception, we have incurred significant losses on an aggregate basis.
-Our net loss was \$9.7 million for the three months ended March 31, 2021, and \$53.5 million, \$28.1 million and \$15.5 million for the years ended December 31, 2020, 2019 and 2018, respectively.
-Our accumulated deficit was \$153.7 million and \$144.0 million as of March 31, 2021 and December 31, 2020, respectively.
+Our net loss was \$10.3 million and \$19.9 million for the three and six months ended June 30, 2021, respectively, and \$53.5 million, \$28.1 million and \$15.5 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+Our accumulated deficit was \$163.9 million and \$144.0 million as of June 30, 2021 and December 31, 2020, respectively.
 We have not generated any revenue to date from sales of any drugs and have financed our operations principally through private placements of our preferred stock and the net proceeds received from the initial public offering (IPO) of our common stock.
 We have devoted substantially all of our efforts to research and development.
-Our lead product candidate, eprenetapopt or APR-246, is in clinical development, and our other product candidates are in preclinical research.
+Our lead product candidate, eprenetapopt or APR-246, is in clinical development.
+A second generation compound, APR-548, is also in clinical development, and we are developing other product candidates currently in preclinical research.
 In December 2020, we announced that our pivotal Phase 3 trial failed to meet its predefined primary endpoint of complete remission (CR) rate.
-As a result, we expect that it will be several years, if ever, before we have any product candidates ready for commercialization.
+As a result, it could be several years, if ever, before we have any product candidates ready for commercialization.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.